 Technical writing program

-SUMO Technical Writing Program
+SUMO Technical Writing Program.
+Currently not active

 Table of Contents

 The Firefox web browser is Mozilla's flagship open-source project used by millions of people.
 Mozilla is a global, nonprofit organization dedicated to making the web better.
-We emphasize principle over profit, and believe that the Web is a shared public resource to be cared for, not a commodity to be sold.
+We emphasize principle over profit, and believe that the web is a shared public resource to be cared for, not a commodity to be sold.

 The SUMO technical writing program provides the opportunity for students and professionals to be part of the team that provides help for millions of Firefox users around the world and learn new skills. ("SUMO" is our nickname for the software platform that runs the Firefox Knowledge Base.)

 The program gives an insight into the software industry, allowing the participants to understand how the release of Firefox works and what the important factors for providing support are.
 The program is open to anyone interested in the technology industry, in open source software and or in technical writing.

 As Firefox releases a new version every six weeks the program aims to introduce the participants to each stage of the release cycle and the different tasks related to it.
 Technical writers will be able to expand their research skills, learn how to communicate in highly distributed teams and to work collaboratively with a community of paid staff and passionate volunteers.

 The program will allow participants to prove and improve their writing skills, while having a real impact on Firefox users across the globe.
 Our community and staff will review the work, give feedback and participants will be able to attend various workshops.